Jewel bearing: History

-Jewel bearings were invented in 1704 for use in watches by Nicolas Fatio de Duillier, Peter Debaufre, and Jacob Debaufre, who received an English patent for the idea.
+Jewel bearings were invented in 1704 for use in watches by Nicolas Fatio de Duillier, Peter Debaufre, and Jacob Debaufre, who received an English patent (no. 371) for the idea.
 Originally natural jewels were used, such as diamond, sapphire, ruby, and garnet.
 In 1902, a process to make synthetic sapphire and ruby (crystalline aluminium oxide, also known as corundum) was invented by Auguste Verneuil, making jewelled bearings much cheaper.
 Today most jewelled bearings are synthetic ruby or sapphire.

 Historically, jewel pivots were made by grinding using diamond abrasive.
 Modern jewel pivots are often made using high-powered lasers, chemical etching, and ultrasonic milling.

 During World War II jewel bearings were one of the products restricted by the United States government War Production Board as critical to the war effort.

 Characteristics

 The advantages of jewel bearings include high accuracy, very small size and weight, low and predictable friction, good temperature stability, and the ability to operate without lubrication and in corrosive environments.
 They are known for their low kinetic friction and highly consistent static friction.
 The static coefficient of friction of brass-on-steel is 0.35, while that of sapphire-on-steel is 0.10–0.15.
 Sapphire surfaces are very hard and durable, with Mohs hardness of 9 and Knoop hardness of 1800, and can maintain smoothness over decades of use, thus reducing friction variability.
-Disadvantages include brittleness and fragility, limited availability/applicability in medium and large bearing sizes and capacities, and friction variations if the load is not axial.
+Disadvantages include brittleness and fragility, limited availability and applicability in medium and large bearing sizes and capacities, and friction variations if the load is not axial.
 Like other bearings, most jeweled pivots use oil lubrication to reduce friction.